What Information Do We Have?

 Before revealing any of this information to a party that is not the owner of the account, we require a validly issued subpoena, warrant, or court order that specifically requests it unless we have a good faith belief that there is an emergency involving death or serious physical injury.
 More information on our requirements for releasing private user information can be found below.

-If you wish to stop using Pressable, you may cancel your account by following these steps.
+If you wish to stop using Pressable, here are the instructions on how to cancel your account.
 Cancelling your account will delete all your sites.

-To remove or correct any other profile information you’ve chosen to provide, please contact our Help Desk.
+To remove or correct any other profile information you’ve chosen to provide, please contact our customer support team.

 If you are concerned about maintaining your anonymity when using our services, you may want to consider logging in and interacting with Pressable through a VPN.